Pant/nextcloudpi-readthedocs/How-to-install-Webmin-to-nextcloudpi.md

-This guide will help you to install Webmin to nextcloudpi on Odroid XU4.
+This guide will help you to install Webmin to nextcloudpi.

 I tried to install webmin to nextcloudpi on odroid xu4 and I had some troubles, so I decided to write an short guide how to do it.
 Maybe the same problems are existing on some of the other images of nextcloudpi.